alelawsoWTAMU/CIDM_6325_Final_Project_Lawson/PROJECT_SUMMARY.md

 ## Conclusion

-The Home Maintenance Compass application successfully implements all required features from the PRD and meets all rubric requirements for the final project.
+The Homestead Compass application successfully implements all required features from the PRD and meets all rubric requirements for the final project.
 The application demonstrates comprehensive Django knowledge across models, views, templates, forms, authentication, admin customization, and follows best practices from Matt Layman's "Understand Django" book.

 The codebase is well-structured, documented, and ready for further development or deployment.